-Keywords: Intellectual Disabled Children, Parents, Social Support has children with disabilities.
-Intellectual disability in children is ranked second from overall disability that occurs in children in Indonesia for about 30,460 number of cases3.
+Keywords: Intellectual Disabled Children, Parents, Social Support second from overall disability that occurs in children in Indonesia for about 30,460 number of cases3.
 West Java Province is in the highest position with intellectual disabilities children, which has 13,173 children and Bandung is the town that has 1,077 children with intellectual disability4, almost reaches 10% of the total population of intellectual disabilities children in West Java.